 Designed for Success

-TSP operates internationally, so we know the importance of effective video conferencing that allows participants to stay connected with minimal effort.
+TSP Smart Spaces operates internationally, so we know the importance of effective video conferencing that allows participants to stay connected with minimal effort.
 We don’t start each meeting spending time setting up a microphone, and we aren’t confined to certain seats at a table just so said microphone can hear us.
 Just as important, our remote users aren’t hunched over a phone or a laptop and forced to listen to inferior audio.

 Video conference design incorporates more elements than what you can see — when it comes to video conference design, the less you see, the better.
 Although acoustics, software and other elements affect the AV integration experience, top-level microphones and speakers deserve your full attention.